isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 case, it is necessary to restart the other server and allow it to complete its normal state negotiation process.

-Upgrading from Older HA Versions
+Upgrading From Older HA Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To upgrade from an older HA hook library to the current version, the